SteveBarnett/Remixing/_thinking/work-and-secular-dharma.md

 ## Layers

 I find it fruitful to think about things in terms of layers.
 A thing can have several aspects.
-Thee aspects are distinct but not divided.
-For work, I'm going to look at me, my team, my clients, my organisation, my profession as layers.

-At some point in my life I stumbled over [Pace Layering: How Complex Systems Learn and Keep Learning](https://jods.mitpress.mit.edu/pub/issue3-brand/release/2), and found it very compelling.
-The framework was what interested me more than the specific layers.
+The aspects are distinct but not divided.
+This thinking in layers was spurred on by stumbling over [Pace Layering: How Complex Systems Learn and Keep Learning](https://jods.mitpress.mit.edu/pub/issue3-brand/release/2) a while ago, and finding it very compelling.
+The framework interested me more than the specific layers.

-Reality is processes and fields that collapse into "things."
+The big idea is that reality is processes and fields that collapse into "things."
 We can draw a (fairly arbitrary) line around a group of processes or fields and call it a system.
 We can draw (fairly arbitrary) lines in a system to create layers.
-The layers exist on a spectrum.

 - **The layer boundaries are fuzzy**.
-The boundaries are like tidemarks.
+The boundaries are movable and indistinct, like tidemarks.
-- **Each layer offers a change in context, scale, and/or extent.** Each layer is worth reviewing on its own.
+- **Each layer offers a change in context, scale, and/or extent.** Each layer has value, and is worth studying.
 - **Each layer influences, and is influenced by, its neighbours.** The layers are distinct, but not divided.
 They're interconnected and interdependent.
-- **All the layers are in constant motion.**
+- **All the layers are in constant motion.** There's movement within each layer, and between layers.
 - **The layers closer to the centre move and change more slowly.**
     - The smaller and faster layers get our attention.
-They instruct the slower and bigger by accrued innovation and occasional revolution.
-They learn.
+They learn, and instruct the bigger and slower layers by accrued innovation and occasional revolution.
     - The slower and bigger layers have the power.
-They control the fast and small by constraint and constancy.
-They remember.
+They remember, and control the fast and small by constraint and constancy.

 ## Conflict